A guide to Tauberian theorems for arithmetic applications: Hypothesis : Preliminaries for Theorem

-Now let us return to the original question in (\ref{KJ_explain}): we cannot simply apply the result (\ref{approx_id_app}) for an approximation to the identity, since $J(t)$ need not be integrable.
+In this subsection, we continue with the heuristic sketch of the main strategy.
+We return to (\ref{KJ_explain}), in which our goal is to pick out the value of $J(t)$ for large $t$.
+We cannot simply apply the result (\ref{approx_id_app}) for an approximation to the identity, since $J(t)$ need not be integrable.
 Nevertheless, we will apply the identity (\ref{KJ_explain}) with an approximation to the identity $K_\lam$ in place of $K$, so that $K_\lam(t-\xi)$ becomes more concentrated or peaked at $t=\xi$ as $\lam \maps \infty$, and (\ref{KJ_explain}) should eventually reveal that $J(\xi) \sim 1$ as $\xi \maps \infty$.
 We will impose that $K_\lam$ is even, so that $K_\lam(t-\xi) = K_\lam(\xi-t)$.
 We will also require that $K_\lam$ is non-negative, so that we can later apply the monotonicity of $a(t)$ and $v(t)$ to extract an asymptotic for $J(t)$ from (\ref{KJ_explain}) by hand.
 Recall that earlier in the argument we have also required that $\Fscr^{-1}(K_\lam)$ should be continuous of compact support.
 Fortunately, approximations to the identity with all these properties do exist.